bombbomb/bombbomb-javascript-openapi/docs/EmailsApi.md

 var content = "content_example"; // String | The content of the email.

-var replace = true; // Boolean | Set whether to replace video placeholders with video id.

 var opts = {
+  'emailId': "emailId_example", // String | The email id to be printed to.
   'videoId': "videoId_example", // String | A video to replace video place holders with.
   'subjectLine': "subjectLine_example" // String | The subject line to be printed.
 };